MichaelWehar/Propositional-Theorem-Enumerator/README.md

 If it is a tautology, then that means is has a proof.
 That is, there is a sequence of applications of inference rules and axioms that leads you to the tautology.

-But, is there a smallest proof?
+But, is there a short proof?
 How many theorems have short proofs?

 There are many different axiom systems for propositional calculus.
 Take a look at some examples here: https://en.wikipedia.org/wiki/List_of_logic_systems